abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 1. **Task 1** — the official downloaded coin-flip result (target: the $250 cap).
 2. **Task 2** — your weights, your scoring, your cut-offs, and one worked profile with its label.
 A small Excel/Python sheet is enough. **State every assumption.**
-3. **Task 3** — your chosen sector, the total-wealth joint-loss figure, the scenario table with the computed ρ, your one-paragraph forward plan, and the H-vs-F crossover chart with your answer to the crossover question.
+3. **Task 3** — your chosen sector, the total-wealth figure, the scenario table with the computed ρ, your one-paragraph forward plan, and the H-vs-F crossover question.

 ---